SCI Regranting Scheme to EU members in 202525

 VSI Ireland, based in Dublin, Ireland, organised a 7-month project called “160 years of peace volunteering and activism”.

-The project organized a 160 Year Anniversary Celebration and gathering celebrating VSI Ireland’s and its partner organization’s joint anniversary thereby aiming to raise awareness on the work of VSI and SCI.
-It also promoted peace, solidarity and intercultural dialogue, strengthen regional cooperation within civil society and increase citizens awareness of EYU rights and values.
-In total, 210 participants directly participated in the project with another 600 being reached through dissemination.
+The project included a 160 Year Anniversary Celebration and gathering, celebrating VSI Ireland’s and its partner organization’s joint anniversary thereby aiming to raise awareness on the work of VSI and SCI.
+It also promoted peace, solidarity and intercultural dialogue, regional cooperation within civil society, and citizens’ awareness of EU rights and values.
+In total, 210 participants directly participated in the project, with another 600 reached through dissemination.

 The activities organised were the following:

-• 160 years of Solidarity Anniversary Celebration, 5th of December 2025: Event celebrating VSI Ireland’s and its partner organizations Comhlamh and Afri’s joint 160 year anniversary.
-The event reflected and spoke about the organizations history and achievements through exhibitions , collective tapestry featuring words, symbols and photos, poetry and spoken word performances and a time capsule video with messages for the future.
+• 160 years of Solidarity Anniversary Celebration, 5th of December 2025: Event celebrating VSI Ireland and its partner organizations Comhlamh and Afri’s joint 160-year anniversary.
+The event reflected on and spoke about the organizations’ histories and achievements through exhibitions, collective tapestry featuring words, symbols and photos, poetry and spoken word performances and a time capsule video with messages for the future.

 • Dissemination and communication: Promotion of the event via email, social media, websites and Eventbrite.